zouan616/Airsim-ROS/README.md

 1. Install Airsim on a powerful computer
 2. Install airsim using pip and all its dependence.

+## ROS on Jetson board
+1. Install ROS (I used kinetic version) on Jetson board

 # Usage
 ## Connection
 1. Connect host computer and Jetson board under same network.
 In our set-up we connect the two by a ethernet cable.